OrganicityEu/organicityeu.github.io/docs/HowToPushAnAssetToTheExperimenterSite.md

 }
 ```

 Hint: the attribute `TimeInstant` is required.
-The locaion attribute is optional,
-but needed if the assets should be shown in the [Urban Data Observatory](/UrbanDataObservatory).
+The locaion attribute is optional, but needed if the assets should be shown in the [Urban Data Observatory](/UrbanDataObservatory).

+Further infomations about the attributes can be found in the [Asset Data Model](/AssetDataModel).

 ### Wiring everything together